Neofonie/frontend-resources/README.md

 * [Grid Garden](https://cssgridgarden.com/) A playful intro to CSS grid.
 * [Flexbox](https://medium.freecodecamp.org/the-complete-illustrated-flexbox-tutorial-d35c085dbf35) a complete illustrated Flexbox tutorial
 * [Flexbox Froggy](https://flexboxfroggy.com/) A playful intro to CSS flexbox.

+## UNMAINTAINED

+* [Web Love with Una](https://tinyletter.com/weblove/) the personal (monthly-ish) newsletter of Una Kravets, filled with tiny bits of web love and inspiration.
+* [JS Air](https://javascriptair.com/) Seems to be dead, but the available episodes are quite good.